tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 This section will document the details about the mods, what it does, how to use it and link to their workshop page for more informations

 ### Airdrop-Upgraded

 WIP: Still have to see if this works properly.

+### BaseBuildingPlus

+WIP: Still have to see if this works properly.